 Things to Consider Before Disconnecting a Solar Panel

-Even with a rapid shutdown disconnection requirement in the United States, knowing the intricacies of shutting down a solar power system is crucial.
+Even with a rapid shutdown disconnection requirement in the United States, it is crucial to know the intricacies of shutting down a solar power system.
 But, before you can push that disconnect switch, you must take some preventive measures.

-• Wear great safety gear like insulating gloves, fire-rated clothes, clamping devices, safety glasses, work boots, and a hard hat.
+- Wear great quality safety gear like insulating gloves, fire-rated clothes, clamping devices, safety glasses, work boots, and a hard hat.

 If you adhere to all these, you can easily avoid fire and electrocution while disconnecting solar panels.